-Obviously, there have been challenges for introverts too; autonomy has been restricted, and virtual communication may not feel as substantial as in-person.
+Obviously, there have been challenges for introverts too; autonomy has been restricted, virtual communication may not feel as substantial as in-person, and introverts can be lonely just like extroverts can.
 Still, I think the introverts have probably had an easier time of things.

 I’m an introvert, and depression has pushed me to the extreme edge of introversion (think a hermit with moss growing on top).
 While COVID has been unpleasant in terms of general stress of the world and greater difficulty accessing goods and services, I like the excuse to not talk to people.
 I also like that wearing a mask hides my flat affect (lack of facial expressiveness), so I don’t have to even think about trying to force my uncooperative face into a semi-pleasant expression.
 If the infection ended but the social distancing continued, that would be just fine in my world.
 I’ll continue being a hermit regardless.